 3. Manual Timer Over-Ride

-If you need to shut the ACC system off before it goes through the cycle of shutting itself off; 25 minutes, reach towards the back of the appliance on the right side and pull the lever towards the front of the appliance (Figure 9.2).
+If you need to shut the ACC system off before it shuts itself off after 25 minutes (i.e. over fire situation), reach down to the bottom right and pull the lever toward you (Figure 10.2).

 Gloves recommended